Troy Grove, Illinois

-Troy Grove is a village in LaSalle County, Illinois, United States.
+Troy Grove (formerly Homer) is a village in LaSalle County, Illinois, United States.
 The population was 225 at the 2020 census, down from 250 at the 2010 census.
 It is part of the Ottawa, IL Micropolitan Statistical Area.

 Troy Grove is notable as the birthplace of Wild Bill Hickok and Kate Austin.
 It is home to the Wild Bill Hickok Memorial.
 The town also has another connection to the Wild West, as the last reported wild bison killed in Illinois happened near the town in 1837.

 Silica sand, a fine white sand used in making glass, is mined in the vicinity of Troy Grove.

 History

 Originally laid out as Homer, Illinois, the village was named by an early settler who emigrated from Homer, New York.
 As the town of Homer, Illinois already had a Post Office, the community took its name from a nearby grove, which was named for an early settler.
 A Post Office has been in operation under the name of Troy Grove since 1837.